Maurice Wilkins initiated the experimental research into DNA that culminated in Watson and Crick’s discovery of its structure in 1953.

 Wilkins was a hesitant man with a social conscience.
 He was wracked with guilt about the civilians in Japan killed by the atomic bomb he had worked on.
 He had been married for a short time in California, but the relationship had fallen apart.
 He felt guilty about that too.

 He sought help in the form of psychiatry.
 He asked his psychiatrist how to improve the situation with Franklin, but in the end failed to follow through on the advice.

 Watson and Crick and a Shock

-In July 1951, at conference in Cambridge, Wilkins talked again about his X-ray diffraction study of DNA.
+In July 1951, at a conference in Cambridge, Wilkins talked again about his X-ray diffraction study of DNA.
 Francis Crick was in the audience.
 Even though he and Wilkins were good friends, Crick paid little attention – he wasn’t much interested in DNA.
-If, however, he had known that genes were DNA, he would have been very interested, because like James Watson, he wanted to solve the mystery of the gene.
+If, however, he had known that genes are DNA, he would have been very interested, because like James Watson, he wanted to solve the mystery of the gene.

 Wilkins told his audience how DNA samples taken from different species of animals all showed the same X-ray diffraction pattern, indicating a helical shape; the angle of ascent of the helix was 45 degrees – in Wilkins’ words “like the slope on a spiral staircase.”